uptycslabs/terraform-google-gcp-integration/README.md

 # Terraform GCP module - Organization Integration for Uptycs

-This module will provision the required GCP resources inorder to integrate GCP organization with Uptycs.
+This module provides the required GCP resources to integrate a GCP organization with Uptycs.

-It integrates multiple child projects available under the organization.
+It integrates multiple child projects available under the GCP organization.

 It creates the following resources:

-* Service Account, Workload Identity Pool & Identity provider under host-project
+* Service Account, Workload Identity Pool & Identity provider under host project
-* For each project selected or for all projects in the organization, it adds IAM read permissions so Uptycs can collect telemetry
+* For a selected single project or for all projects in the organization, it adds IAM read permissions to allow Uptycs to collect the telemetry
-* Read permissions for the Service Account created:
+* Provides the following read permissions for the Service Account created:
   * roles/iam.securityReviewer
   * roles/bigquery.resourceViewer
   * roles/pubsub.subscriber